2024 in Misfits Boxing: Tournament brackets

 Misfits Boxing are hosting three separate tournaments in 2024.
 One for the MFB interim lightweight title – while the current MFB lightweight champion Deen the Great heals from injuries – one for the vacant MFB cruiserweight title after KSI vacated the belt in January 2024 and one hosted by Stake featuring four professional fighters all taking place within the same night.
+As of December 2025, the MFB cruiserweight title tournament has yet to continue.